 - Myelosuppressive chemotherapy: must not have received within 2 weeks of entry onto this study

-- Must not have received therapy with anti-CD20 monoclonal antibodies within 90 days of entry onto this study
+- COHORT A and B: Patient must not have received therapy with anti-CD20 monoclonal antibodies within 90 days of entry onto this study

 - Must not have received any prior radiation to any sites of measurable disease